w3f/Grants-Program/applications/Web3Go.md

 ## Development Status :open_book:

 * [WebSite](https://www.web3go.xyz): visit this url:   https://www.web3go.xyz can take a look at the current developement progress of  the website.
-* [Data board-Karura CDP](https://web3go.xyz/#/CDPProfiler): This data board tracks and visualizes the real-time CDP information of Karura, and provide the historical analytics and real-time CDP status of each participant.
+* [Data board-Karura CDP](https://web3go.xyz/#/CDPProfiler): This data board tracks and visualizes the real-time CDP information of Karura, and provides the historical analytics and real-time CDP status of each participant.
 * [Data board-KSM crowdloan](https://web3go.xyz/#/ParaChainProfiler): This data board tracks and visualizes the real-time Kusama crowdloan on each lease, including the total amount of each project, address, and amount of each contribution.
 * [Data board-ERC20 Token](http://106.52.138.224:8080/#/WalletProfiler?data=%7B%22type%22%3A%22ERC20%22,%22name%22%3A%22LIT%20Analysis%22,%22description%22%3A%22Sample%20Analysis%20For%20LIT%20To%20View%20The%20Details%20And%20Trends%22,%22created%22%3A%22Litentry%20Offical%20Team%22,%22data%22%3A%7B%22contractAddress%22%3A%220xb59490ab09a0f526cc7305822ac65f2ab12f9723%22%7D%7D): This data board tracks and visualizes the real-time and historical transactions, amounts,  and addresses of ERC20 tokens including LIT, ATA, and POLS with analysis.
 * [UI Mock-ups](https://drive.google.com/drive/folders/1NIEB0Tbj7tIcf7Q2CRzuMwbkU95ADnH4?usp=sharing): here saved the UI design and mock-up of Web3Go, it is keep updating.